This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Storage

-To store this chickpea flour pie crust, simply leave it in its disc shape, tightly wrapped in plastic wrap and stored in the fridge, until you're ready to use it.
+To store this chickpea flour pastry, leave it in its disc shape tightly wrapped in plastic wrap and stored in the fridge, until you're ready to use it.

-You can also freeze this pie crust dough to use at a later date.
+You can also freeze the dough to use at a later date.
 Place the plastic-wrapped dough disc in reusable freezer-safe bag or airtight container for up to three months.
 Once you're ready to use it, leave it in the fridge overnight until thawed, then use according to the instructions set forth here.

 Chickpea Flour Pie Crust FAQs

-In my opinion, the flavor is distinctly savory and best lends itself to quiches, savory tarts, pot pies, and other savory dishes.
-That said, feel free to try it!
+In my opinion, the flavor is more savory and best lends itself to quiches, savory tarts, pot pies, and other savory dishes.
+That said, please feel free to try it!

 You can use chickpea flour pie crust in any savory recipe requiring pie crust!
 I highly recommend using it in quiche.
 This simple quiche with chickpea flour pie crust is one of our go-to recipes!